stevotron/php-class-Err/README.md

 ```

 The Organisation ID and User ID will now be stored in the log.
+All submitted array values are typecast as strings.